 The survey process sees the surveyor simply aligning the vehicle close to the marking with the data being logged directly into the software database and provided to the customer in hard copy and on a USB memory stick upon completion.

 The survey provides two specific reports, one in an excel spreadsheet format including GPS coordinates, the other within a colour coded RAG annotated Google map.
 At a glance, customers are able to see the percentage of a particular route that falls within each of the red, amber or green categories, with those within the red grouping requiring immediate attention.
 In addition, the survey vehicle provides a photographic or video record of the network surveyed giving engineers a very useful data library that can be utilised for wider asset management functions.

 On publication of the survey data, experienced WJ staff are working with clients to analyse the results and discuss the most suitable method and timescale that will achieve the reduction or elimination of sites identified within the red category, whilst not exceeding any financial constraints.

 Wayne Johnston WJ Group Managing Director said, “We are delighted to be working with Highways England, Transport Scotland and Local Highway Authorities to compliment the effective asset management of their respective networks”.

 Mr Johnston continued “It is encouraging to see roadmarkings and road studs now being regarded as a key highway asset and to see their existing and ongoing condition being given this level of prominence.
 As always, we are fully committed to working collaboratively with all our customers and feel that our RAMP approach offers a real opportunity to enhance the performance and safety of the UK’s highway network”.

-With an extensive product range, WJ have been able to introduce the most cost effective, and sustainable roadmarking or road stud solutions available, thus complying fully with established lifecycle planning principles that offer increased value to the maintenance process.
+With an extensive product range, WJ has been able to introduce the most cost-effective, and sustainable roadmarking or road stud solutions available, thus complying fully with established lifecycle planning principles that offer increased value to the maintenance process.